0xor0ne/RoustKit/README.md

 ./scripts/clean_all.sh
 ```

-For trying an automated setup, run:
+For trying an automated setup, run (this is going to take a while to complete
+all the required steps):

 ```bash
 ./scripts/quick.sh